lmstewart88/python-actions-lab/README.md

 ### Task 3 - Commit the Bicep file
 When ready commit the new file to main, adding a comment to describe your changes.

-## Deploy App Service using GitHub Actions
+## Deploy Azure App Service using GitHub Actions
 In this section we will use GitHub Actions and the bicep code to automate the deployment of the Azure infrastructure we need to run our python application.

 GitHub actions use a workflow file which is defined in YAML (.yml) and stored within the /.github/workflows/ path in your repository.
 This definition contains the various steps and parameters that make up the workflow.